vlayer-xyz/vlayer/book/src/features/mail.md

 All of this means that our inboxes are full of data that can be leveraged.

 ## Proof of Email
 With vlayer, you can access emails data from smart contracts and utilize it on-chain.
 The email authenticity is automatically proven under the hood.
-Moreover, you can generate claims on-chain without revealing detail content of a mail.
+Moreover, you can generate claims on-chain without revealing detail content of the mail.

 ## Mail structure